It's Time To Get Feral In The Grass: Super Hit Talks New Album Menacing Earthworks

 You’re very influenced by ambient music.
 You talk about not being overt but using sound to make people think — it reminds me of some of my favorite ambient music, like Hiroshi Yoshimura’s Green, it’s all there if you listen,

 Totally.
 I feel that way about a lot of Japanese music — and German psych music from the ’70s, like Can.
 Damo Suzuki’s lyrics are basically improvised nonsense, but with those hypnotic lock-groove rhythms, you can feel it.
-That era in Germany fascinates me — they were the children of people who lived through horror, and they were asking, “How do we build a positive future when the history of our world is cruelty and bloodshed?”
+You can feel that thing in the air.
+That era in Germany is so interesting— they were the children of Nazis and they were living through what many of us are feeling now.
+“How do we build a positive future when the history of our world is cruelty and bloodshed?”
 That push to create something new resonates with me now.
 As an artist, I don’t know what else you do.

 Talk to me about the "Midnight!" music video, which will be out soon.